6 Mistakes When Trying Build Muscle

 Dips

-There’s nothing wrong with doing curls, flys, push downs etc, but don't do them instead of the big exercises.
+Then after you can do the smaller exercises such as curls, flys, push downs etc. Just don't do them instead of the big exercises.

-The big exercises use the most amount of muscle, and so will build the most muscle.
+The big exercises use the most amount of muscle and are exercises that you can progressively overload forever.
+You'll never outgrow the barbell lifts.

 Base your routine around these exercises,